Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 2-8 Person Lift

 A chair lift is what you probably imagine when you think of ski lifts.
 These lifts have you sit comfortably as you ride to the top of the mountain.
-Most lifts have a bar that comes down after you sit on the lift.
+Most of these types of lifts have a bar that comes down after you sit on the lift.
 The bar not only protects you but allows you to rest your skis.

 Not all chair lifts are created equally.
 You will find that some are high-powered and some are very slow.
 It might take you 10 minutes to reach your destination while others can take up to 45 minutes.